tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

 layout: post
 title: Responsive Content Display
 date: 2019-05-25
-excerpt: Creating things on the internet feels both freeing and constrained.
+excerpt: Diplaying created things on the internet feels both freeing and constrained.
 The tools I use are made by others and this seems misaligned with expression of oneself.
 I have a long-simmering...
 ---

-Creating things on the internet feels both freeing and constrained.
+Diplaying created things on the internet feels both freeing and constrained.
 The tools I use are made by others and this seems misaligned with expression of oneself.
 I have a long-simmering question which has never been addressed.

 > Why does it feel like I'm creating in a box?